NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

 ## Outputs Description ##

-The following output will be added the to the new gas-fired absorption heatpump system:
+The following output will be added the to the new gas-fired (fuel-fired) absorption heat pump system:

 ```
 HVAC,sum,Fuel-fired Absorption HeatPump Heating Energy [J]